 Educational Websites for Older Kids

-If your child is an animal lover, than they will love exploring on National Geographic Kids.
+If your child is an animal lover, then they will love exploring on National Geographic Kids.
 This website is full of fun animal facts, games and videos.

 National Geographic Kids is best for older kids, ages 8-12.
-We have used this website for school projects or reports and the information is all very interesting.
+We have used this website for school projects or reports and the information is all very interesting to learn.